Growth Hormone as Treatment For Fibromyalgia

 In a year long study done by G. Cuatrecasas, C. Riudavets, MA Guell, and A. Nadal the group receiving growth hormone received a 60% reduction in their tender points compared to the control group.
 Similar improvements were observed in the GH group in regards to the Fibromyalgia Impact Questionnaire (FIQ score) compared to the control group.
 Improvements began to be seen within the first months in most cases.
 Studies of the test subjects found that symptoms decreased substantially with the increase of their previously low IGF-1 levels.2

-In another study done by RM Bennett, SC Clark, and J. Walczyk a group of fifty women with fibromyalgia and low IGF-1 levels were enrolled in a randomized, placebo-controlled double-blind study of 9 months duration.
+In another study done by RM Bennett, SC Clark, and J. Walczyk a group of fifty women with fibromyalgia and low IGF-1 levels were enrolled in a randomized, placebo-controlled double-blind study of nine months duration.
 These patients gave themselves daily subcutaneous injections of either growth hormone or placebo.
-Improvements were reported within the first six months of GH therapy with significant improvements being seen after 9 consecutive months of GH therapy.
+Improvements were reported within the first six months of GH therapy with significant improvements being seen after nine consecutive months of GH therapy.
 After the study, when the growth hormone therapy was discontinued, the test subjects reported a worsening of their symptoms.3

 Restoring Low GH and IGF-1 Levels